 Reduce your stress

 The story doesn’t end here!
-Stress also exacerbates inflammation which reduces HDL or good cholesterol whose purpose was to wash away the bad one.
+Stress also exacerbates inflammation, reducing HDL or good cholesterol, which aims to wash away the bad one.

-Researchers also support the argument that psychological stress can be a risk factor for high lipid levels.
+Researchers also argue that psychological stress can be a risk factor for high lipid levels.

 - Staying calm and relaxed helps in controlling your cholesterol